 The blood flow restriction training group showed amazing results with an increase in muscle thickness experienced in the triceps, pectorals major ad an increase in the bench press strength.

-This study is applicable to individuals having an injury that affects their workout.
-The two groups in this study it should be noted were novices.
+This study is applicable to individuals having an injury that affects their workouts.
+The two groups in this study should be noted were novices.

 With an injury, no advanced bench presser rains with 30% of his 1RM.
 When novices start their training, initial strength gains are neural.
 They get even better the movement pattern.
 Strength gain will take much longer because of the increased muscle mass.

 Restricting blood flow to the upper arms while lifting light weights helps the bench presser to retain his or her muscle hypertrophy and also reach their maximum limit bench pressing strength.
 Those people who are mostly traveling and cannot easily find heavy weights can also benefit from this.

 By incorporating blood flow restriction training into your workout, you can use light weights and still gain muscle mass.